 This year celebrates the 500th anniversary of the great Leonardo da Vinci (1452-1519).
-Leonardo from the small town near Vinci was an inventor, painter, mathematician and much more!
-One of the leading artists during the Renaissance period (14th-17th century) famous for the Last Supper, Mona Lisa and Vitruvian Man, but did you know he also designed one of the great canal locks in the city of Milan.
+Leonardo from the small town near Vinci was an inventor, painter, mathematician, and much more!
+One of the leading artists during the Renaissance period (14th-17th century) was famous for the Last Supper, Mona Lisa, and Vitruvian Man, but did you know he also designed one of the great canal locks in the city of Milan?
 Discover more about this great man while walking in his footsteps around the city of Milan.

 Navigli Milan At Sunset ©MDHarding

 "Water is the driving force of all nature" - Leonardo Da Vinci